Dkowald/kwld.GitPackage/doc/GitGet.md

 ﻿# Overview

-GitGet is a tool to sync a set of git repository files with a local folder.
+git-get is a tool to sync a set of git repository files with a local folder.

 It behaves like a git checkout, but the files are NOT in a git work-directory.

-GitGet clones files to a local cache.
+git-get clones repositories to a local cache.
 Repositories are pulled with _--bare_ and stored in a (configurable) local cache folder.